Chart Color Schemes

 AreaSearch assessment indicates Barham faces employment challenges relative to the majority of Australian markets

 Barham's workforce is balanced across white and blue collar jobs with diverse sector representation.
-Its unemployment rate was 5.0% as of September 2025, indicating relative stability over the past year based on AreaSearch data aggregation.
+The unemployment rate was 5.1% as of September 2025.
+Over the past year, employment stability has been relative.

-Employment opportunities locally appeared limited based on Census working population vs resident population counts.
-Over the 12 months to September 2025, employment in Barham remained stable at 0.0%, while labour force increased by 0.8%, leading to an unemployment rise of 0.7 percentage points.
-In comparison, Rest of NSW saw employment fall by 0.5%, labour force contract by 0.1%, and unemployment rise by 0.4 percentage points.
-State-level data as of 25-Nov showed NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 projected national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Barham's employment mix suggested local employment should increase by 5.4% over five years and 11.7% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not account for localized population projections.
+The area specializes in agriculture, forestry & fishing with an employment share 3.4 times the regional level.
+However, health care & social assistance has limited presence at 11.3% compared to the regional 16.9%.
+Employment opportunities locally appear limited based on Census working population vs resident population comparison.
+Over the 12 months to September 2025, employment remained stable (0.0%) while labour force increased by 0.8%, resulting in unemployment rising by 0.7 percentage points.
+In contrast, Rest of NSW saw employment fall by 0.5% and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Barham.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
+Applying these projections to Barham's employment mix suggests local employment should increase by 5.4% over five years and 11.7% over ten years.

 Frequently Asked Questions - Employment